npc203/Biblialine/README.md

+# Biblialine
+- Graphing words in the bible
+- In progress

 # Tasks Done
-1. Analysed words that occur exactly once in the bible, ~4k words, astonishingly common words (see one_words_in_bible.txt)
+1. Analysed words that occur exactly once in the bible, ~4k words, astonishingly common words (see actual_uniquev2.txt)
 2. Finding most common words, generally and selectively (in certain books)
 3. Pick a group of words and find spread both book and chapterwise

 # TODO
 1. find 90% above similar verses eg: 2 Chronicles 1:16 and 1 Kings 10:28
-2. Html server for the app
-3. Better fuzzy searches on words
+2. Better fuzzy searches on words
-4. Better corpus (include the use of ' and " but ignore those messy punctuations)
+3. Better corpus (include the use of ' and " but ignore those messy punctuations)
+4. Transformer model?

 # Inferences?
 1. Top 6 most common words (look into the ipynb notebook):